I. DFA 5-Tuple Definition

 - This can make diagrams look sparse (fewer outgoing arrows shown), even though δ is total: for every q ∈ Q and every a ∈ Σ, the function δ( q, a) is defined.

-- The very first state we initialize the FA with.
+- The very first state we initialize the DFA with. q0 is a synonym of qstart.

 5. F — Accepting (aka Final) States